Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \
 \
 I believed that the one who should be surprised here is me, not her, saying herself how the hell she even graduated felt truly miraculous.
 Nostalgic, isn’t it ?
 That whole unforgettable process every generation of students goes through, from kindergarten, then all the way to the postgrad.
 Hundreds of times of getting bad scores, passing notes under the desk, copying each other’s answers, having no idea how on earth we even survived through such crazy endless tests.
 No boasting but, when I was in highschool's class, I was ranked the fifth... from the bottom.
-The girl was kinda dissatisfied with her with her Machine Learning teacher, who lectured about apples and then tested everyone on oranges, but that's fine, there were two hundred other victims just like her.
+She was kinda dissatisfied with her Machine Learning teacher, who lectured about apples and then tested everyone on oranges, but that's fine, there were two hundred other victims just like her.
 \
 \
 \